-To get started with jailbreaking your compatible device on iOS 10.1.1, follow our detailed guides below.
+To get started with jailbreaking your compatible device on iOS 10.1.1 or iOS 10.2, depending on the kind of iPhone or iPad you have, follow our detailed guides below.
 We will keep updating this with more guides, tips, fixes etc so keep checking back regularly for updates.

 - Get iOS 10.1.1 from here: Download iOS 10.1.1 IPSW Links For iPhone, iPad, iPod touch.

 - Get iOS 10.2 from here: Download iOS 10.2 IPSW Links For Final Version Of The iPhone And iPad Firmware.

 - Download yalu102 for 10.2 from here: Download Yalu102 iOS 10.2 Jailbreak IPA File For Compatible iPhone And iPad.

 - Download Mach_Portal + Yalu for 10.1.1 from here: Download Yalu iOS 10.1.1 Jailbreak For iPhone 7, 6s, iPad Pro.